EthanCai/programming-learning-notes/projects-part-4.md

 - [Chef](http://www.getchef.com/chef/): Infrastructure as Code
 - [Ansible](http://www.ansible.com/): Deploy apps.
 Manage systems.
 Crush complexity.
 Ansible is a powerful automation tool that you can learn quickly.
 - [Puppet](http://puppetlabs.com/): IT Automation Software of System Administrators
+- [SaltStack](http://saltstack.com/): SaltStack software orchestrates and automates the visualization, build and management of any legacy or modern infrastructure.
+SaltStack is known as the fastest, most scalable systems and configuration management software for CloudOps, ITOps and DevOps.
 - [Capistrano](http://capistranorb.com/): A remote server automation and deployment tool written in Ruby.

 ## Misc